Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Genetic predisposition to osteosarcoma

-Germline mutations in several genes are associated with susceptibility to osteosarcoma.
+Germline variants in several genes are associated with susceptibility to osteosarcoma.
 Table 1 summarizes the syndromes and associated genes for these conditions.
 A recent multi-institutional genomic study of more than 1,200 patients with osteosarcoma revealed pathogenic or likely pathogenic germline variants in autosomal dominant cancer-susceptibility genes in 18% of patients.
 The frequency of these cancer-susceptibility genes was higher in children aged 10 years or younger.[

-Mutations in TP53 are the most common germline alterations associated with osteosarcoma.
-Mutations in this gene are found in approximately 70% of patients with Li-Fraumeni syndrome (LFS), which is associated with increased risk of osteosarcoma, breast cancer, various brain cancers, soft tissue sarcomas, and other cancers.
+Variants in TP53 are the most common germline alterations associated with osteosarcoma.
+Variants in this gene are found in approximately 70% of patients with Li-Fraumeni syndrome (LFS), which is associated with increased risk of osteosarcoma, breast cancer, various brain cancers, soft tissue sarcomas, and other cancers.
 While rhabdomyosarcoma is the most common sarcoma arising in patients aged 5 years and younger with TP53-associated LFS, osteosarcoma is the most common sarcoma in children and adolescents aged 6 to 19 years.[

 Investigators analyzed whole-exome sequencing from the germline of 4,435 pediatric cancer patients at the St. Jude Children's Research Hospital and 1,127 patients from the National Cancer Institute's Therapeutically Applicable Research to Generate Effective Treatment (TARGET) database.
 They identified 24 patients (0.43%) who harbored loss-of-function RECQL4 variants, including 5 of 249 patients (2.0%) with osteosarcoma.[